 \begin{remark} In Example~\ref{ex:nonergodic} above, different samples of $\bs D$ have different natures heuristically.
-This is formalized by saying that $[\bs D, \bs o]$ is not \textit{ergodic}; i.e., there is an event $A\subseteq \dstar$ such that the proposition $[D,o]\in A$ does not depend on the \rooot{} of $D$ and $0<\myprob{[\bs D, \bs o]\in A}<1$.
-The concept of ergodicity will be discussed in Part III.
-In this work, the focus is mainly on the ergodic case.
-However most definitions and results do not require ergodicity.
-In the non-ergodic cases, like in Example~\ref{ex:nonergodic}, it is desirable to assign a dimension to every sample of $\bs D$.
-This will be formalized as \textit{sample dimension} in Part III. \end{remark}
+This is formalized by saying that $[\bs D, \bs o]$ is \textit{non-ergodic}; i.e., there is an event $A\subseteq \dstar$ such that the proposition $[D,o]\in A$ does not depend on the \rooot{} of $D$ and $0<\myprob{[\bs D, \bs o]\in A}<1$. \formir{In such cases, it is desirable to assign a dimension to every sample of $\bs D$.
+In easy examples like Example~\ref{ex:nonergodic}, this might be achieved by conditioning.
+For instance, in some examples, it is convenient to condition on having infinite cardinality (which is common, e.g., in branching processes).
+However, in general, it doesn't seem easier to define the dimension of samples separately in a way that is compatible with the definitions of this paper.
+In the future work~\cite{III}, the notion of \textit{sample dimension} is defined by combining the definitions in this paper with either \textit{ergodic decomposition} or conditional expectation.} In this work, \formir{the reader may focus mainly} on the ergodic case, \formir{but it should be noted that} {the} definitions and results do not require ergodicity. \end{remark}

-\begin{remark} In contrast to the Minkowski dimension, there might be no optimal covering for the Hausdorff content defined in~\eqref{eq:hcont-infinity}; e.g., when $\alpha<\dimH{\bs D}$. \end{remark}